wp-plugins/wp-spamshield/readme.txt

 You're done!
 Sit back and see what it feels like to live without comment spam!

 = For Best Results =
-WP-SpamShield was created specifically to stop automated comment spam (which accounts for over 99% of comment spam), and recently we have added some features that help combat human comment spam, as well as trackback/pingback spam.
+WP-SpamShield was created specifically to stop automated comment spam (which accounts for over 99.9% of comment spam), and recently we have added some features that help combat human comment spam, as well as trackback/pingback spam.
 Unfortunately, no plugin can perfectly detect human comment spam.
 As other experts will tell you, the most effective strategy for blocking spam involves applying a variety of techniques.
 For best results, enable comment moderation, and if you desire a backup, feel free to use Akismet (even though unnecessary), as the two plugins are compatible.

 = Displaying Stats on Your Blog =
 Want to show off your spam stats on your blog and tell others about WP-SpamShield?
 Simply add the following code to your WordPress theme where you'd like the stats displayed: `<?php if ( function_exists(spamshield_counter) ) { spamshield_counter(1); } ?>` where '1' is the style.
 Replace the '1' with a number from 1-9 corresponding to one of the background styles you'd like to use.
-(See plugin admin page for more info.)
+(See plugin homepage for more info.)

 To add it to any page or post, add the following shortcode to the page or post where you'd like the stats displayed (using the HTML editing tab, NOT the Visual editor): `[spamshieldcounter style=1]` where '1' is the style.
 Replace the '1' with a number from 1-9 that corresponds to one of the images below that matches the style you'd like to use.
 To simply display text stats on your site (no graphic), replace the '1' with '0'.

 To add smaller counter to your site, add the following code to your WordPress theme where you'd like the stats displayed: `<?php if ( function_exists(spamshield_counter) ) { spamshield_counter(1); } ?>` where '1' is the style.
 Replace the '1' with a number from 1-5 that corresponds to the style you'd like to use.
-(See plugin admin page for more info.)
+(See plugin homepage for more info.)

 To add it to any page or post, add the following shortcode to the page or post where you'd like the stats displayed (using the HTML editing tab, NOT the Visual editor): `[spamshieldcountersm style=1]` where '1' is the style.
 Replace the '1' with a number from 1-5 that corresponds to the style you'd like to use.